Payroll SA

 • As an employer, you are responsible for making sure that all your employees are registered with the UIF and that contributions are paid on a monthly basis.
 Employees with paid up contributions will be able to claim from the fund.

-• The purpose of the Unemployment Insurance Fund Act (UIF Act) is to establish an unemployment insurance fund to which employers and employees contribute and from which employees who become unemployed or their beneficiaries, as the case may be, re entitled to benefits and in so doing to alleviate the harmful economic and social effects of unemployment.
+• The purpose of the Unemployment Insurance Fund Act (UIF Act) is to establish an unemployment insurance fund to which employers and employees contribute and from which employees who become unemployed or their beneficiaries, as the case may be, are entitled to benefits and in so doing to alleviate the harmful economic and social effects of unemployment.

 What benefits are paid from the fund?